 If not fixed, duplicate content issues result in Googlebot crawling the same page several times, as it would consider these are all different pages.
 Thus crawling resources are wasted in vain, and Googlebot may not manage to find other meaningful pages of your website.
 In addition, duplicate content lowers your pages’ positions in search, as Google may decide that your website’s overall quality is low.

 The truth is that in most cases you cannot get rid of most of the things that may cause duplicate content.
 But you can prevent any duplicate content issues by setting up canonical URLs.
-A canonical tag signalizes which page should be considered “the main”, thus the rest of the URLs pointing to the same page will not be indexed, and your content will not duplicate.
-You can also restrict robots from visiting dynamic URLs with the help of the robots.txt file.
+A canonical tag signalizes which page should be considered “the main”, thus Google will not index the rest of the URLs pointing to that same page, and your content will not duplicate.
+You can also restrict crawling robots from visiting dynamic URLs with the help of the robots.txt file.

 User-friendly URLs are appreciated by both humans and machine algorithms.
 Googlebot is not an exception.
 Googlebot may be confused when trying to understand long and parameter-rich URLs.
-Thus more crawling resources are spent.
-To prevent this, make your URLs user-friendly.
+And the more Googlebot is “confused”, the more crawling resources are spent on a single page.

-Make sure your URLs are clear, follow a logical structure, have proper punctuation, and don’t include complicated parameters.
+To prevent the unnecessary spending of your crawling budget, make sure your URLs are user-friendly.
+User (and Googlebot)-friendly URLs are clear, follow a logical structure, have proper punctuation, and don’t include complicated parameters.
 In other words, your URLs should look like this:

 Note: Luckily, crawl budget optimization is not as complicated as it may seem.
 But the truth is that you only need to worry about this if you’re an owner of a large (1 million + pages) or a medium (10,000 + pages) website with frequently (daily or weekly) changing content.
 In the rest of the cases, you just need to properly optimize your website for search and fix indexing issues on time.